jsperger/MTurkForResearchers/MTurk Training Presentation.md

 Master Workers - costs extra money and is basically useless provided you use sensible worker qualifications

 Additional Qualifications - You can create your own qualifications and assign them to workers.
 This is very powerful.
-* You can screen out participants who have taken similar studies you have launched before

 ---